Illumina/strelka/docs/userGuide/README.md

 This is a useful mechanism to supply Strelka with larger indels (ie. larger than can be found by the read mapper), or to provide population variants.

 Any candidate indel record which is not left-normalized will be skipped with a warning.
+Any candidate indel record where the REF field is not consistent with the corresponding reference sequence will trigger a runtime error.
+Consistency with the reference means that each vcf REF base either matches the reference or the reference base is ambiguous.

 Multiple candidate indel VCFs may be submitted to the workflow (e.g. `--indelCandidates cand1.vcf.gz --indelCandidates cand2.vcf.gz ...`).
 All input VCFs must be bgzip compressed and tabix-indexed.